Abhish3341/rekordr/README.md

 ### Upload & Sharing

-1. **Local Storage**: Recording is saved as a Blob in browser memory
+1. **Browser Recording**: Recording is saved as a Blob in browser memory
-2. **Direct Upload**: Video is uploaded directly to Firebase Storage from the browser
+2. **Direct Upload**: Video is uploaded directly to Supabase Storage from the browser
 3. **URL Generation**: Creates a shareable link for the video
 4. **Viewer Page**: Dedicated page for video playback